Skip to main content

 Be an agent of change in our justice system.

-Graduate ready to enter a law enforcement academy, pursue graduate studies or law school, or make your mark in corrections, courts, law enforcement, government and other careers in criminal justice.
+Graduate ready to enter a law enforcement academy, pursue graduate studies or law school, or make your mark in policing, courts, corrections, government and other careers in criminal justice.

 Program type: